Introduction

 As with the reference plasma, we now draw a line though the points that we have plotted and this line should be parallel to the Reference Plasma.
 If it is not parallel then the possibilities include:

-.......
-However, you should remember that you cannot dilute nothing and so if the factor level is <1 IU/dL [< 0.01 IU/mL or <1%] you may have non-parallel lines.
+However, you should remember that you cannot dilute nothing and so if the Factor level is <1 IU/dL [< 0.01 IU/mL or <1%] you may have non-parallel lines.
 In this case the clotting times are usually significantly prolonged and identical irrespective of the dilution.

 4. We now derive the FVII clotting activity in the Test Plasma sample.
 To do this we draw a vertical line from the 1/10 dilution through both the Reference and the Test lines.
 We then draw a line at right angles to this vertical line [i.e. parallel to the X-axis] from where the vertical line intersects the Test plasma until it intercepts the Reference Plasma - see below.
 Where it intercepts the Reference Plasma we then draw another vertical line until it intercepts the X-axis.
 We then read off the Factor level [Factor VII in this case] from the X-axis.
-In this case, the line intercepts the X-axis at approximately 2.3% BUT remember the concentration of FVII in the Reference plasma is 95 IU/dL.
-We therefore have to make a correction for this: [95 x 2.3]/100 = 2.2 IU/dL.
-The final concentration of FVII therefore in our Test Plasma is 2.2 IU/dL.
+In this case, the line intercepts the X-axis at approximately 2.3% BUT remember the concentration of FVII in the Reference Plasma is 95 IU/dL.
+We, therefore, have to make a correction for this: [95 x 2.3]/100 = 2.2 IU/dL.
+The final concentration of FVII therefore in the Test Plasma is 2.2 IU/dL.

 Note: